 The future for integration platforms connecting enterprise applications is bright thanks to technological innovations and evolving business needs.

-• AI and Machine Learning Integration: Enterprise integration platforms will incorporate AI and machine learning capabilities to automate data mapping, detect patterns, and predict potential integration issues.
+- AI and Machine Learning Integration: Enterprise integration platforms will incorporate AI and machine learning capabilities to automate data mapping, detect patterns, predict potential integration issues, and generate configurations from natural language requirements.
+The rise of AI assistants like Aida and AI-assisted scripting tools is just the beginning.

-• Low-Code/ No-Code Integration: The decentralization of integration will continue through low-code/ no-code platforms, empowering non-technical users to create and manage integrations, and accelerating development cycles.
+- Low-Code/No-Code Integration: The democratization of integration will continue through low-code/no-code platforms, empowering non-technical users to create and manage integrations and accelerating development cycles.

 Conclusion